GetStream/stream-chat-android/documentation/docs/client/reactions.md

 ## Paginating Reactions

-Messages returned by the APIs automatically include the 10 most recent reactions.
+Messages returned by the APIs automatically include 10 most recent reactions.
 You can also retrieve more reactions and paginate using the following logic:

 ```kotlin
 // Get the first 10 reactions